Don Isidro: Context in attempts to relieve the Philippines

 Don Isidro was one of eight Army ships known to make the attempt to run the Japanese blockade of the Philippines from Australia or the Netherlands East Indies during the largely failed attempt to supply forces on Bataan and Corrigedor.
 There were small blockade runners internal to the islands, a few that made the run into those besieged locations with success.
 Only three of the attempts from outside the islands were successful, one being Don Isidro's De La Rama sister Dona Nati.
 The others were Coast Farmer, making Anakan in northern Mindanao 17 February, and the Chinese ship Anhui that made Cebu City in march.
 The Navy managed to make some deliveries and evacuations by submarine.

 Wreck

+The wreck of Don Isidro lies in shallow water off Rinamatta Beach, on the west coast of Bathurst Island, half way between Cape Fourcroy and Cape Helvetius.

 The remains of the Don Isidro are protected under the Commonwealth Historic Shipwrecks Act 1976.
 Two relics are in the Museum and Art Gallery of the Northern Territory.
 One is presumed to be a silver salt dish and the other a platter.